Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 > **Slig:** "Ayy, buttwipe!"

-Now, I feel like I have to preface this: Humor is extremely subjective, so while the whole writing is largely an opinion piece, this part is even more so.
+Now, I feel like I have to preface this: humor is extremely subjective, so while the whole writing is largely an opinion piece, this part is even more so.
 Still, it is an important part of my review, so I can't leave it out.
 I will write in a tone that presents my opinion as if they were facts, because it's both easier to write and more pleasant to read, but I obviously recognize that they